Enigmatic-Smile/docs/cards/README.md

 # Add Card

 To add a new card, go to the **API Playground** on the dashboard, choose **Add Card** from the left menu.
-The method will be set to POST and the endpoint to _/cards/_.
+The method will be set to POST and the endpoint to _/cards_.
 An editable sample JSON object like the following one will be used to create the card.
-You can add and delete sample cards in test mode by using the **API Playground**.
+In order to add a card from the Playground, you’ll need to use one of the available ~testing card numbers~ shown below.
+Also, provide an expiry date in the future and the **programId** you want to link this card to.

 <h5>Create sample cards in test mode using the API Playground.</h5>